amitxv/PC-Tuning/docs/physical-setup.md

 ## BIOS

+- Check Spectre/Meltdown status after using the registry keys in the [Spectre and Meltdown](/docs/post-install.md#spectre-and-meltdown) step.
+If the status in the example images can not be replicated, you may need to roll back microcode on a BIOS level.
+Keep in mind Windows security updates also affect the results, so ideally this should be tested on a fresh Windows partition with internet disconnected

 - Reset all settings to default settings with the option in BIOS to work with a clean slate

-- You can use BIOS and/or grub to change settings.
-I recommend configuring what you can in BIOS then use [this method](https://github.com/BoringBoredom/UEFI-Editor) to change hidden settings
+- You can use BIOS and/or GRUB to change settings.
+I recommend configuring what you can in BIOS then use [this method](https://github.com/BoringBoredom/UEFI-Editor#how-to-change-hidden-settings-without-flashing-a-modded-bios) to change hidden settings

-    - On some boards, you can enable Hidden OC Item or Hide Item if it exists to unlock a vast amount of options in BIOS
+    - On some boards, you can enable Hidden OC Item or Hide Item if present to unlock a vast amount of options in BIOS

 - Disable [Hyper-Threading/Simultaneous Multithreading](https://en.wikipedia.org/wiki/Hyper-threading).
 This feature is beneficial for highly threaded operations such as encoding, compiling and rendering however using multiple execution threads per core requires resource sharing and is a potential [source of system latency and jitter](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html).
 Other drawbacks include limited overclocking potential due to increased temperatures